The owner is responsible for ensuring that legal aspects of the car are in order.

 License for category B

-You kan run the following vehicles:
+You are allowed to drive with the following vehicles:

 Car with 9 seats incl. driver